German IGR Certified Ergonomics

 What size backpack is best for high school?

-High school teens wearing ergonomic backpacks outdoors
+High school students wearing ergonomic backpacks outdoors

 Student profile Typical height Backpack height Recommended capacity Notes

-Grade 9–10, lean carry 155–170 cm (5'1"–5'7") 42–46 cm (16.5"–18") 20–24 L Books, light sports gear, small laptop/tablet
+Grade 9–10, lighter daily carry 155–170 cm (5'1"–5'7") 42–46 cm (16.5"–18") 20–24 L Books, light sports gear, and a small laptop or tablet

-Grade 10–12, daily laptop 165–180 cm (5'5"–5'11") 45–48 cm (18"–19") 24–28 L 15.6" laptop sleeve, binders, lunch, water bottle
+Grade 10–12, daily laptop carry 165–180 cm (5'5"–5'11") 45–48 cm (18"–19") 24–28 L Laptop sleeve, binders, lunch, and water bottle

-Heavy schedule or sports 175–190 cm (5'9"–6'3") 46–50 cm (18"–19.5") 28–32 L Extra gym gear or lab equipment; consider chest strap
+Heavy schedule or sports days 175–190 cm (5'9"–6'3") 46–50 cm (18"–19.5") 28–32 L Extra gear, gym clothes, or lab materials; a chest strap can help

 Ideal Backpack Volume for High School Students